-3.4.10 Swimming pools in the borough operate on a pay and play basis, and are managed either through a trust or by a commercial provider.
-All swimming pools in the borough are available for community use.
+3.4.12 Swimming pools in the Borough operate on a pay and play basis and are managed either through a trust or by a commercial provider.
+All swimming pools in the Borough are available for community use.
 Main/general pools are swimming pools that have a minimum size of 4 x 20m lanes (160 sqm of water space), pools smaller than main pools are referred to as learner/teaching/training pools.

-- 3.4.11 There are currently six sites with swimming facilities available for community use in Lewisham, providing a total of 11 pools.
-Based on the current size of the population, there is currently 9 sqm of water space per 1,000 population, slightly below the London-wide average of 11 sqm of water space per 1,000 population. - 3.4.12 The current provision of swimming facilities in the borough currently meets approximately 94% of demand, based on analysis by Sports England.
-Unmet demand was calculated at 191 sqm, with the highest unmet demand identified in the northwest of the borough.
+- 3.4.13 There are currently six sites with swimming facilities available for community use in Lewisham, providing a total of 11 pools.
+Based on the current size of the population, there is currently 8 sqm of water space per 1,000 population, below the London-wide average of 11 sqm of water space per 1,000 population. - 3.4.14 The current provision of swimming facilities in the Borough currently meets approximately 94% of demand, based on analysis by Sports England.
+Unmet demand was calculated at 191 sqm, with the highest unmet demand identified in the northwest of the Borough.
 Around 42% of the used capacity was estimated to be imported demand from neighbouring boroughs.

-Site/Location Facility type Area (sqm) Utilised capacity (%) Management type Access type Downham Health & Leisure Centre Main 300 90 Commercial Community access Learner 130 • Forest Hill Pools Main 325 90 Trust Community access Learner 117 90 Trust Community access Glass Mill Leisure Main 425 100 Trust Community access Centre Centre Learner 160 Hust Community access St Dunstans College Sports Centre Main 360 100 Commercial Limited community access.
-Beckenham Place Park Swimming Lake Commercial Community Access Wavelengths Main 200 100 Two Community Leisure Centre Learner 375 100 Trust Community access
+Site/Location Facility type Area (sqm) Utilised capacity (%) Management type Access type Downham Health & Leisure Centre Main 300 90 Commercial Community access Learner 130 • Forest Hill Pools Main 325 90 Truck Community Learner 117 90 Trust Community access Glass Mill Leisure Main 425 100 Trust Community Centre Learner 160 100 Trust Community access St Dunstans College Sports Centre Main 360 100 Commercial Limited community access.
+Beckenham Place Park Swimming Lake Commercial Community Access Wavelengths Main 200 400 Truck Community Leisure Centre Learner 375 100 Trust Community access